MichaelCurrin/preact-quickstart/README.md

 ### Local production build

-Build to the `build` directory (created if it doesn't exist yet).
+Build to the unversioned `build` directory.

 ```sh
 $ npm run build
 ```

-Test the production build output locally (the above step must be run first).
+Start a static server in that directory.

 ```sh
 $ npm run serve